 Such logic is absurd.

-Or maybe those of us in a religion that has contained abuse within it should leave in protest?
+Another suggestion or implication is that those of us in a religion that has contained abuse within it should leave in protest?

 I am a Catholic, so I have reflected on this one.